-- When possible, a request to hold a Demonstration or Protest should be submitted to the Dean of Students at least 48 hours prior to the planned activity to ensure its successful execution.
+When possible, a request to hold a Demonstration, Protest, or Counterprotest should be submitted to the Dean at least forty-eight (48) hours prior to the planned activity to ensure its successful execution.
 The submission should include the time, date, and location.
-The University may require Organizers to move the time, date, and location if it is determined the Demonstration or Protest, as planned, would be disruptive to campus operations, impede the free flow of vehicular or pedestrian traffic, violate University policies, or significantly infringe on the rights of other members of the University community. - For Demonstrations and Protests occurring on campus, only registered student organizations, administrative offices, or academic departments may reserve space.
-Students not affiliated with a registered student organization, administrative office, or academic departments may only use campus space on a first-come basis and at the discretion of the University.
-The Dean of Students or Dean's designee can reserve space for such students who have properly engaged in the planning process.
-The public, including parents and alumni, may not participate in or be invited to an on-campus Demonstration or Protest, except when permitted via the event registration process outlined in the Use of University Space section of the Student Handbook. - For Demonstrations and Protests occurring off campus on city sidewalks and streets adjacent to the University, Organizers should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable local, state and federal law.
-The public may participate in off-campus Demonstrations and Protests.
+The University may require Organizers to change the time, location, or manner if it is determined the Demonstration, Protest, or Counterprotest, as planned, would be disruptive to campus operations, impede the free flow of

+- vehicular or pedestrian traffic, violate University policies, or infringe on the rights of other members of the University community to access the University's spaces or educational programs and activities. - For Demonstrations, Protests, and Counterprotests occurring on campus property, only Registered Student Organizations and University departments may reserve space for Expression in accordance with the Reserving Space policy.
+Students not affiliated with a Registered Student Organization, administrative office, or academic departments may only use campus space on a first-come basis and at the discretion of the University.
+The Dean can reserve space for such students who have properly engaged in the planning process. - For Demonstrations, Protests, and Counterprotests occurring off campus on city sidewalks and streets adjacent to the University, Organizers should make appropriate arrangements to acquire city permits and should adhere to city ordinances and applicable local, state and federal law.